 Do Cochin Chickens Do Well in Hot Climates?

 We know that Cochins are the perfect winter chicken but what about warmer temperatures?
-Can they cope in the midday heat of summer?
+Can our feathered friends cope in the midday heat of summer?

 They need help in warm spring and summer temperatures, which means access to freshwater along with enough shade and ventilation inside the chicken coop.